the Ultimate Web on Indian Gods & Temples

 Kshethram

-Direction
+Direction Facing West

-Theertham Mukthi Theertham
+Theertham Mukthi Theertham, Sentradu Theertham, Siva Kara Theertham

-Sthala Vruksham Aala Maram (Banyan Tree)
+Sthala Vruksham Aala vruksham (Banyan tree)

-Travel Base Tiruvallur
+Travel Base Kanchipuram

-Nearest Railway Station Thiruvalangadu
+Nearest Railway Station Kanchipuram

 Continent Thondai

-Circle Thiruvalangadu
+Circle Thiruthani

-District Tiruvallur
+District Thiruvallur

 State Tamil Nadu